bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ### Creating a product

-Below is an example `POST` request for creating a simple product without options, modifiers, or variants:
+Below is an example `POST` request for creating a simple product without options, modifiers, or variants.

 ```http